Safeguard Your Venture: Startup Business Insurance Explained

 Deductibles: Deductibles are the out-of-pocket expenses you need to pay before the insurance coverage kicks in.
 Typically, higher deductibles result in lower premiums, while lower deductibles lead to higher premiums.
 It's important to choose a deductible amount that aligns with your financial capabilities and risk tolerance.

-Coverage Limits: Insurance policies often have coverage limits, which represent the maximum amount the insurance company will pay for a covered claim.
+Coverage Limits: Insurance policies have coverage limits, which represent the maximum amount the insurance company will pay for a covered claim.
 Higher coverage limits generally come with higher premiums.
 Assess your startup's needs and potential risks to determine the appropriate coverage limits needed.

 Carrier and Broker Fees: If you work with an independent insurance agent, they represent multiple insurance companies and can help you find and purchase your startup business insurance.
 Different insurance carriers have different fees added in for inspections, surplus lines taxes, or simply a policy fee.
 The fees are not paid to your agent; they are paid to inspectors, state surplus lines tax collectors, and some may be paid to an intermediary that the agent used to access a particular insurance company's products.
 All agents do make a commission that is usually a percentage of the premium charged, exclusive of the fees.